cwcala/AL-TOTAL-wind-prediction-challenge/README.md

-# Data Challenge Starter Kit
+# Data Challenge Starter Kit & personal entry

 ## Introduction
 This repository contains a sample notebook to get you started on the challenge.
 Inside the notebook, you will find the main steps of a exploratory ML pipeline: loading the data, perform a short exploratory data analysis and modeling in order to generate predictions.